 Game Breaker: Tornado is overpowered to the point of insanity.
 You are effectively invincible while using it, you fly with easy controls while using it, it lasts forever, does absurd contact damage, and the kicker?
 The frame it ends, you can start another tornado.
 Quite possibly the most definitively broken power in the history of Kirby.

 Hilarious in Hindsight: There's an enemy called Uja that looks like a black Master Hand made out of a swarm of insects that can also turn into a sword.
-Then in the fourth Super Smash Bros. game, we got Master Core...
+Then in the fourth Super Smash Bros. game, we get the Final Boss, Master Core...

 Idiot Plot: The Excuse Plot gets more nonsensical later on in the game.
 Once Kirby confuses the chest with his cake in it for the one Meta Knight is guarding, does Meta Knight sit Kirby down and explain things?
 No!
 He makes off with it, and Kirby starts chasing after him!
 Five minutes of rational conversation would've completely shut down the last section of the game.